emilyychenn/lendr/README.md

-# My Personal Project - Money Loaning Tracker 💵
+# Money Loaning Tracker 💵
 View a video walkthrough of the project [here](https://youtu.be/aqcrxWnILhY).

 ## Description (Proposal)